It is important that your tattoo is not exposed to SUN, CHLORINE or WILDWATER until your tattoo is completely healed (preferably longer).

 Excessive Bleeding or Pus Draining – weeping of fluids is normal for the first few days.
 Pus is not.

 Photosensitivity (sunlight is painful) after the initial healing period.

 Adhesive Allergy - Some people have an allergic reaction to the adhesive in some bandages, especially second skin bandages like Sani-Derm and similar products.
 IF YOU DEVELOP A RASH CONTACT YOUR ARTIST AND/OR HEALTH CARE PROVIDOR.
 Don't worry, the rash will usually go away on its own once you remove the bandage.

 Ink Allergy - Some people can be sensitive to certain ink (especially the color red).
 It may sometimes cause blistering and prolonged healing.
 IF YOU BELIEVE YOU HAVE AN INK ALLERGY, CONTACT YOUR ARTIST AND/OR HEALTH CARE PROVIDOR.
 In most cases a touch up can help correct most of the damage done as the result of an allergic reaction.
 If you know you have an ink sensitivity we recommend asking for a spot test when trying new ink, before you commit to a full session.

 Subsequent & Continued Care

 Just as you look after your body and your skin, you also need to take good care of your tattoo.
 Among other things, it also involves the use of SUNSCREEN.
 The rays of the sun are harmful to the skin and they make the colors of your tattoo fade over time.
-We recommend SPF 30 to protect your tattoo (and the rest of your body) from the sun.
+We recommend a minimum of SPF 30 to protect your tattoo (and the rest of your body) from the sun.

 Consult your piercer if you have any of the following symptoms: